streamnative/function-mesh-website/docs/functions/package-function/package-function-go.md

     When writing a Go function, remember that
     - In `main()`, you **only** need to register the function name to `Start()`. **Only** one function name is received in `Start()`.
-    - The Go function use Go reflection, which is based on the received function name, to verify whether the parameter list and returned value list are correct.
-The parameter list and returned value list **must be** one of the following sample function:
+    - The Go function uses Go reflection, which is based on the received function name, to verify whether the parameter list and returned value list are correct.
+The parameter list and returned value list **must be** one of the following sample functions:

       ```go
        func ()